 Recovery Time: The time it takes for a device to be ready to take another picture after you have taken one is called the recovery time.
 This varies from device to device and can be anywhere from 5 seconds to 15 seconds.
 You should pick the device based on how many pictures you want to keep.
 Most devices save pictures onto a memory card, so you don’t have to worry about running out of storage space.

 Operating Temperature: The operating temperature is the range of temperatures in which the camera can operate without damage.
 Most cameras can operate in a wide range of temperatures, but it’s always good to check before purchasing.
-If you live in an area with harsh weather conditions, look for a weatherproof camera and can withstand extreme temperatures.
+If you live in an area with harsh weather conditions, look for a weatherproof camera that can withstand extreme temperatures.

 Battery Life: The battery life is how long the camera will run on a single set of batteries.
 This is measured in hours or days.
 It’s important to consider the battery life when selecting a trail camera, especially if you plan to use it in remote locations.

-Memory Card Capacity: The memory card capacity is how much data the camera can store on its internal memory or on an external memory card.
+Memory Card Capacity: The memory card capacity is how much data the camera can store on its internal memory or an external memory card.
 Most cameras in this price range come with 8GB or 16GB of internal memory, but you can also buy cameras that come with 32GB or 64GB of internal memory.
 If you need more storage, you can always purchase an external memory card.

-Dimensions: The dimensions of a trail camera are its width, height and depth.
+Dimensions: The dimensions of a trail camera are its width, height, and depth.
 This is important to consider if you plan to mount the camera on a tree or in another small space.

 Weight: The weight of a trail camera is how much it weighs without batteries or an external memory card.
 This is important to consider if you plan to carry the camera with you while hiking or camping.